Andy53/ERC.Xdbg/README.md

 An X64dbg plugin built around the [ERC](https://github.com/Andy53/ERC.net) library designed to assist in the exploit development process.

 ## Installation
 Installing the plugin is reasonably straight forward.
-Simply download the appropriate zip package for your architecture from the releases page of this repoistory and save then unzip it in the plugins directory of X64dbg.
-If X64dbg does not currently have a plugins directory then run it once to create the intial directory structure.
+Simply download the appropriate zip package for your architecture from the releases page of this repository and save then unzip it in the plugins directory of X64dbg.
+If X64dbg does not currently have a plugins directory then run it once to create the initial directory structure.

 If you wish to build the plugin from source simply clone the Git repository, open the solution in Visual Studio and build the project targeted for your architecture of choice.
 Then copy the binaries into the plugins directory of your X64dbg installation.